Blandine91/Wine-Chain/README.md

 * Remix.Ethereum - create and deploy a contract and test transactions
 * GitHub - store and transfer project files
 * Metamask - connect ganache to remix and facilitate the test transactions
-# Flask MetaMask
-Shopping cart for simulating wine shopping with metamask accounts.
-## Preparations
-Install Flask
-Run Ganache
-Connect Metamask to Ganache Network flask run

-### Libraries:
+## Libraries:
 * Wallet_connect - To connect our store to a verified crypto wallet
 * Flask - Build and share store front web application
-### Languages:
+## Languages:
 * Javascript
 * Html
 ---
 ---
+## Execution Instructions
+For Flask web-store:
+-Make sure Flask library is installed
+-Run Ganache
+-Connect Metamask to Ganache Network
+-Navigate to Flask_web_store directory and flask run

 ## Conclusion
 Our Goal was to create web3 based wine store that ran on the Ethereum network that accepted Ethereum Coins as payment By utilizing